prime-framework/prime-mvc-example/README.md

 Then open the project in IntelliJ

-Navigate to the `PrimeTest` class and run it as a Java application.
+Navigate to the `ExamplePrimeMain` class and run it as a Java application.

 The web server should now be running on port 8080.